andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

   <img src="images/abr_setup.jpg" style="zoom:85%"/>

   E' un potenziale evocato lontano, si presenta nei primi 10ms dopo la somministrazione di un suono transitorio.
 Viene misurato con $2$ elettrodi, uno posto al vertice e l’altro posto o sul mastoide o sul lobo dell’orecchio.
 Registra tipicamente $5$-$7$ picchi nell’onda del segnale.
 Il valore che si estrae è la latenza.
 Le differenti componenti dell’onda ABR sono generate dall’attività neurale seguendo la sequenza di strutture attivate presenti sul cammino del segnale uditivo neurale.
 Le ampiezze misurate sono nell’ordine delle centinaia di $nV$.
 Si può diminuire il tempo di latenza con delle cuffie non sovra-aurali ma inserite all’interno del condotto uditivo.
 Diminuendo l’intensità dello stimolo: aumenta il tempo di latenza, diminuisce l’ampiezza delle curve, viene modificata la forma delle curve.
 Se aumenta la frequenza di stimolazione: le onde diminuiscono in ampiezza e la latenza aumenta.
-L'ABR viene solitamente campionato a $512$ punti.
+L'ABR viene solitamente campionato a $512​$ punti.
 Si può misurare l'ABR ipso laterale o contro laterale e le forme d’onda sono un po’ diverse.

 - ***Middle Latency Responses (MLR)***

   The middle-latency response is often referred to as MLR or AMLR.
 AMLR stands for auditory middle-latency response.
-The MLR is derived from the medial geniculate body, inferior colliculus and the primary auditory cortex.
+The MLR is derived from the **medial geniculate body**, **inferior colliculus** and the **primary auditory cortex**.
 The most important thing to keep in mind as we move into middle and late responses is that the patient cannot be asleep for this testing.
 As you move further up into the brain, the patient needs to stay awake and alert in order to maintain a response.
 The MLR is used to assess auditory cortical function, whether the person has function or does not have function.
 If there is an abnormality, you can determine which side is affected.

   The MLR produces waveforms that are identifiable at or near threshold and may be useful in identifying low-frequency auditory sensitivity.
 However, the ABR latencies are more consistent between tests than with MLRs.
 MLR has larger amplitude than the ABR and is less dependent on neural synchrony.
 The latency of the response is unchanged whether the patient is asleep or awake, but the amplitude is highly affected.
 The amplitude is smaller if the patient is asleep, so arrange for the patient to be awake during testing.
 You definitely do not want the patient to be anesthetized or have light sedatives because this will eliminate the MLR response.